Frequently Asked Questions

 Do you offer a virtual (online) option for art therapy?

 Yes!
-There are virtual (online) options available for each type of appointment.
-I use a secure, PHIPA-compliant video conferencing platform for virtual (online) art therapy sessions.
+As a response to the current COVID-19 pandemic, there are virtual (online) options available for each type of appointment.
+I use a secure, PHIPA-compliant video conferencing platform for virtual art therapy sessions.
+I will collaborate with you and use my clinical judgment to assess the suitability of virtual appointments for your situation.

 How often will I attend art therapy?